Chemotherapy for pancreatic cancer

 Diabetes and chemotherapy

 Diabetes is a condition where the amount of sugar in your blood is too high.
 If you have diabetes, speak to your oncologist, cancer nurse or diabetes nurse about how chemotherapy may affect your diabetes, and how to manage it.
 For example, some chemotherapy drugs are mixed in liquids which can affect your blood sugar levels.
 Steroids used to treat sickness may also affect blood sugar levels.
-Read more about how diabetes is managed if you have pancreatic cancer.

 Our specialist nurse, Jeni, explains chemotherapy and who can have chemotherapy for pancreatic cancer.